-Students in grades pre-kindergarten through second may NOT be assigned inschool or out-of-school suspensions.
-If a student age 6 or older in kindergarten through second grade exhibits behavior that presents an imminent endangerment to the physical, emotional, or mental safety of specific students/staff, the Network Chief or designee may grant an exception and assign an emergency one-day in-school or out-of-school suspension after the student's parent/guardian has been notified.
+Students in grades pre-kindergarten through second may NOT be assigned in-school or out-of-school suspensions.
+If a student in pre-kindergarten through second grade exhibits behavior that presents an imminent endangerment to the physical, emotional, or mental safety of specific students/staff, the Network Chief or designee may grant an exception and assign an emergency one-day inschool or out-of-school suspension after the student's parent/guardian has been notified.
 During the suspension, the principal or designee must develop a plan addressing the safety of students/staff and including strategies for preventing future behavior incidents, restoring relationships, and addressing the student's ongoing social, emotional, and academic needs.